La Sommità Relais

 We Love

-• The Terrazza Belvedere bar at sunset, with views over the olive plain to the Adriatic — and the tourists already heading down the hill
+• The Terrazza Belvedere at sunset — the olive plain running twenty kilometres to the Adriatic, the day-trippers already heading down the hill, the light going copper over the white roofs.

 Key Features